 Note that the reassignment maximizes output for the merged group, but not necessarily for each group separately.
-However, if the direct output of (say) group a declines because of a net shift to lower positions, group a will be more than compensated by an increase in its indirect marginal productivity.
-This increase in the indirect marginal productivity is, in effect, a transfer from group b.
+However, if the direct output of (say) group a declines, due to a net shift to lower positions, group a will be more than compensated by an increase in its indirect MP.
+This increase in the indirect MP is, in effect, a transfer from group b.
 That is, group b, whose direct output has risen, compensates group a for the reassignments that made this possible.

-V. Production in Variable Proportion Hierarchies
+5 Production in Variable Proportion Hierarchies

-A. Crowding, Nonuniform Assignment, Arbitrage, and No-Profit Conditions
+5.1 Crowding, Non-Uniform Assignment, Arbitrage and No-Profit Conditions

-We now relax the assumption of strict complementarity in the number (or density) of workers across tasks, that is, of fixed proportions.
+We now relax the assumption of strict complementarity in the number (or density) of workers across tasks, i.e. of fixed proportions.
 We may think of fixed proportions as a technology characterized by extremely deleterious effects of crowding workers into tasks, relative to the number of workers in other tasks.
-That is, any deviation from the fixed proportions that reassigns workers from one small range of tasks to another reduces output in the former but does not raise output at all in the latter.
+That is, any deviation from the fixed proportions, which reassigns workers from one small range of tasks to another, reduces output in the former, but does not raise output at all in the latter.
 The obvious relaxation, which we adopt, is to suppose that the effect of crowding is not so extreme as to block any additional output, but rather that raising the proportion of workers assigned to a small range of tasks raises the output from those tasks less than proportionately.

-Formally, we relax the assumption of uniform assignment, p = t, by letting a nonuniform CDF $\Phi(t)$ denote the proportion of the workforce assigned to task t or lower: $p = \Phi(t)$ .
+Formally, we relax the assumption of uniform assignment, p = t, by letting a non-uniform CDF $\Phi(t)$ denote the proportion of the workforce assigned to task t or lower: $p = \Phi(t)$.
 Let $\varphi(t) \equiv \Phi'(t)$ be the assignment density of workers to tasks.
-Let $\varphi dt$ natural units of labor on tasks (t, t + dt) generate $h(\varphi)dt$ "effective" units of labor, where $h(\varphi)$ is a smooth neoclassical production function, h(0) = 0, $h'(\cdot) > 0$ , and $h''(\cdot) < 0$ .
-Normalize h(1) = 1 such that effective units of labor equal natural units when workers are assigned uniformly across tasks.
-Note that the elasticity of $h, \eta(\varphi) \equiv \varphi h'(\varphi)/h(\varphi) < 1$ , so effective labor rises less than proportionately to the density of natural units, the relaxation of fixed proportions that we were seeking.
-Output is thus given by
+Let φdt natural units of labor on tasks (t, t + dt) generate $h(\varphi)dt$ "effective" units of labor, where $h(\varphi)$ is a smooth neoclassical production function, $h(0) = 0, h'(\cdot) > 0, h''(\cdot) < 0$.
+Normalize h(1) = 1, such that effective units of labor equal natural units when workers are assigned uniformly across tasks.
+Note that the elasticity of h, $\eta(\varphi) \equiv \varphi h'(\varphi)/h(\varphi) < 1$, so effective labor rises less than proportionately to the density of natural units, the relaxation of fixed proportions that we were seeking.
+Output is thus given by:

-$$Q = \int_0^1 \beta(t) \mu[\Phi(t)] h[\varphi(t)] dt.$$ (17)
+$$Q = \int_0^1 \beta(t)\mu[\Phi(t)]h[\varphi(t)]dt. \tag{17}$$